djarecka/module-dataprocessing/_episodes/06-testing.md

 > ## Hands on exercise:
 >
->  - Create a GitHub account if you don't have one.
 >  - Fork the Simple Workflow repository and clone your own fork to your computer.
->  - Create a test directory and write a few unit tests for the function from `run_demo_workflow.py`.
-Run the test locally on your computer.
->  - Write some regression tests and compare your results to the results from `expected_output`.
-Run the test locally.
->  - Login to Travis and link your repository.
->  - Create `.travis.yml` file and run your tests using the Travis platform.
+>  - Add your tests to the repository
->  - Try to use other CI platforms, e.g. CircleCI to do the same.
->  - Try to run your tests using a Docker container (see the [README](https://github.com/ReproNim/simple_workflow#1-to-execute-demo-with-docker)) on a CI platform (note that various CI platform have various memory and time limitations).
+>  - Understand `circle.yml` file and change it to run your tests with Circle CI servis.